samumantha/2023_presentations/202306_reproducibility.md

 ---

-#### Containers
+### Containers

 Simplified: Shipping an entire operating system with software installed (and data) in one file.

-A **container image** is like a piece of paper with all the operating system on it.
+A **container image**  - a piece of paper with all the operating system on it.
 When you run it, a transparent sheet is placed on top to form a container.
-The container runs and writes only on that transparent sheet (and what other mounts have been layered on top).
-When you are done, transparency is thrown away.
-It can be repeated as often as you want, and base is always the same.
+The container runs and writes only on that transparent sheet.
+When you are done, only original paper left.

 **Definition files** (e.g. Dockerfile or Singularity definition file) are text files that contain a series of instructions to build container images